About ABOMA

 The Apartment Building Owners and Managers Association of Illinois is a not-for-profit association founded in 1937 and represents the full spectrum of the High Rise Residential Industry in Chicago.

-ABOMA represents the Ownership and Management of Over 500 High Rise Residential Buildings Located in the Chicago Area and 100 Low Rise residential buildings.
-Member buildings are 65% are Condominium or Co-Operative and 35% Rental in nature.
+ABOMA represents the ownership and management of over 600 High-Rise Residential and Walk-Up Member buildings located in the Chicago area.
+Member buildings are 60% Condominium or Co-Operative and 40% Rental in nature.

 The Association objectives are: